PHP Escape Characters & Sequences Explained (Simple Examples)

 Welcome to a quick tutorial on PHP escape characters and sequences.
-Trying to figure out how to add slashes and quotation marks to a string?
+So you want to add slashes and quotation marks to a string?
 Well, using escape sequences is the answer.

-Escape sequences start a backslash \, followed by a few characters.
-They are used to represent special characters that are otherwise impossible to enter within the script.
-A few common examples:
+Escape sequences are used to represent special characters that are impossible to enter within the script.
+They start a backslash \, followed by one or more characters.
+The common escape characters are:

 • \\ Backslash